-Kyle Denning is in his fifth season on the Iowa basketball staff, his first as assistant director of basketball operations after serving as a graduate student manager the previous two years.
+Kyle Denning is in his ninth season on the Iowa basketball staff, his second as director of operations after previously serving four years as assistant director of basketball operations and two seasons as a graduate student manager.

-Two of the last three seasons while on staff, the Hawkeyes have finished in the upper division of the Big Ten, had a first-team All-Big Ten honoree, and won both an NCAA Tournament and NIT game.
-In 2016, Iowa was nationally ranked the final 11 weeks of the season, climbing as high as No. 3.
+Eight of the last 10 seasons while on staff, the Hawkeyes have finished in the upper division of the Big Ten and had a first-team All-Big Ten honoree seven times.

-Denning is a recent University of Iowa graduate and former Hawkeye basketball student-athlete (2011-15), playing on four postseason teams, including back-to-back NCAA Tournament teams in 2014 and 2015, and NIT runner-ups in 2013.
+Denning is a recent University of Iowa graduate and former Hawkeye basketball student-athlete (2011-15), playing on four postseason teams, including back-to-back NCAA Tournament teams in 2014 and 2015, and NIT runners-up in 2013.

 Denning ran the team’s scout team for four seasons and earned the team’s Appreciation Award in 2015.

 Denning graduated in May 2015, with a degree in leisure studies from the University of Iowa.
 He completed his master’s degree in sport and recreation management in May 2019.